FilipeMorgado/Cats-And-Mice/README.md

 # Cats-And-Mice
-**Project made for Introduction to Artificial Intelligence class at ISEC.
+**Project carried out for Introduction to Artificial Intelligence class at ISEC.
 Project made in NetLogo.**\
 The objectives of this work are to design, implement and analyze behaviors rationales for reactive agents.
 - **First task:**